mattrams/word_guess/README.md

     * A leaderboard that shows your best scores for each difficulty level.

 ## Credits 🙏
-The game was created by me, <b>mattrams</b>, who is a JavaScript enthusiast and a web developer.
+The game was created by me, <b>mattrams</b>.
+I'm new to programming and eager to learn more.

 The game was made as a personal project to practice and showcase my skills in JavaScript, HTML, and CSS.